Nanomedicine is coming for you. In a good way.

 The Reality of Nanomedicine

-The FDA has already approved around 30 nanomedicines and 15 nanotools for use in humans.
+The FDA has approved around 30 nanomedicines and 15 nanotools for use in humans.
 Nanomedicine applications already exist and you will almost certainly experience it in your lifetime.

 Did you like this?